-There are several ways to fix IP address issues.
+There are several ways to fix the IP address conflict error.
 So, we will explain all of them one by one.

 Method 1: Restart your router

 Each device connected to the network router assigns an IP address.
-If the router fails to assign an IP address to the device, you might receive Windows has detected IP address conflict, error message.
-Therefore, to fix it you need to restart the router.
+If the router fails to assign an IP address to the device, you might receive Windows has detected an IP address conflict error message.
+Therefore, to fix it, you need to restart the router.
 To do so, follow the steps below: